All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Learn how CJC-1295 and the GH/IGF-1 axis may support joint health, cartilage repair, and connective tissue maintenance.
 Evidence-based guide with safety information.

-Quick Answer: CJC-1295 may support joint health by elevating growth hormone (GH) and IGF-1, both of which play essential roles in cartilage maintenance, collagen synthesis, and connective tissue repair.
-Research on GH and IGF-1 in joint tissue is well-established, though clinical trials on CJC-1295 specifically for joint pain are not yet available.
+Quick Answer: CJC-1295 may support joint health by improving growth hormone (GH) and IGF-1, both of which play important roles in cartilage maintenance, collagen synthesis, and connective tissue repair.
+Research on GH and IGF-1 in joint tissue is well-established, though clinical trials on CJC-1295 specifically for joint pain aren't yet available.
 All peptide therapy requires physician supervision.

 What Is CJC-1295?